cj2001/bite_sized_data_science/README.md

   - To create the CSV files used for this graph, I exported each of the tables in Part 19 directly from Postgres via pgAdmin
     - I made some tweaks of the headers to get them into Neo4j via `LOAD CSV` easily
     - The data files can be found in `./data`
-  - Minor note on the SQL queries from Part 19 versus those here
-    - In Part 19 the query I used determined which airports were exactly 2 flights (hops) from DEN.
-In this part I will consider the airports that are either 1 *OR* 2 hops from DEN.
-You can see the corresponding SQL query in `./sql_queries/part20/one_or_two_hops.sql`

 ## References